Updated: Oct 22, 2021

 Project Name: Dealer Squares

 These shows present a special opportunity for instructional designers as we seek more and more to entertain and motivate our learner audience.
-In working for GM Financial I was looking to give a new spin on an otherwise boring assessment at the end of a training module.
+In working for this client I was looking to give a new spin on an otherwise boring assessment at the end of a training module.
 Many of the questions were true or false and fit quite well with one game show in particular; Hollywood Squares.

 Though I didn't have a Hollywood cast for the game I did have a small budget for voice actor recordings.
 I knew the pull of a show like that was the characters that occupied each square.
 The course was focused on teaching the fundamentals of lease sales in the auto finance industry.
 The title easily morphed into Dealer Squares with common salesperson caricatures occupying each square.
 The stage was set; now came the scriptwriting.
 I quickly took to each character as I wrote in their personality with each assessment question.
 The character would pose a statement about leasing that could be true or false and the learner had to decide for its accuracy or truthfulness.

 There are ideas like this laying in plain sight or in our own personal experiences.
 It is the job of an Instructional Designer to find those connections to motivations and sometimes even nostalgia to engage the learner during training.
 Television is full of examples of game shows just waiting to be spun back up into our lives.
 I wonder what sort of entertaining activities were thought up before television and just how I might be able to bring those ideas back to life in a new and creative learning experience.